 The MAOA gene encodes the monoamine oxidase enzyme, which breaks down serotonin, tyramine, dopamine, epinephrine, and norepinephrine.
 In conjunction with certain psychedelics such as ayahuasca, substances inhibiting MAO-A are often consumed.
 Additionally, some mushrooms containing psilocybin also contain natural MAO-A inhibitors.

 A common genetic variant in MAOA causes a decrease in the amount of MAOA produced.
 The MAOA gene is found on the X chromosome, so males only have one copy of the gene.
 You may be wondering about the effects of inhibiting MAOA with psychedelics in a person that already has impaired MAOA enzyme function…While it seems like this could be a bad combination, I can’t find any research on this yet.

-(Read about the cheese effect – genes involved in breaking down tyramine)
+Related article: The cheese effect – genes involved in breaking down tyramine